woocommerce/projects/readme.txt

 = Fully integrated with WordPress =

-Display your projects using native WordPress architecture (project archives & single pages).
+Display your portfolio of projects using native WordPress architecture (project archives & single pages).

 = Widgets & Shortcodes included =